+No change

-4.11 Change and reason for change in surface area of range
+in surface area of range

 NB Range entries and comments are made on the basis of Distribution maps and assumptions as to how these will affect previous range maps, without having seen new range maps.
 1) Newly collated vegetation map information (HabMoS) has identified occurrences of this habitat which did not appear in previous Article 17 reporting distribution maps.
-Some of the new occurrences are outwith the currently-mapped range and would increase the surface area of the range, in the south of Scotland.
-The location of some of these occurences is credible, where geology and aerial imagery confirm the habitat, but mis-translation of habitat as conforming to this type is also evident.
+Some of the new occurrences are outwith the currently-mapped range and would increase the surface area of the range, particularly in the south of Scotland and around the edges.
+Some of these occurences are credible, but there is some mis-identification.
 Therefore verification of records would be required before they can be used.
 NB only a cursory examination of additional occurrences has been possible.
-2) For the previously-reported occurrences of the habitat, there is no evidence of any actual change in range in Scotland in the period 2006-2017.
+2) For the previously-reported occurrences of the habitat, there is no evidence of any actual change in range in Scotland in the period 2007-2017.
 Within this period, persistence of the habitat has been confirmed in all the upland designated sites where it is a notified feature that have been checked (SCM database, extract A2298772).